 2.12.
 Number of board members

-The board shall consist of at least four (4) directors.
+The board of directors shall consist of at least four (4) members.

 Two board members must, according to the marketplace's assessment, be independent of the Company, the management and the Company's major owners.